 Roughly 60% of the body is made up of water.
 Staying hydrated is important for overall health, but particularly for kidney function.

-One reason for this is that we rely on our kidneys to regulate fluid levels.
+One reason for this is that our kidneys regulate our fluid levels.
 For example, they hold on to water when we need it and produce urine when we don’t.

 Becoming dehydrated means blood and nutrients can’t reach the kidneys as effectively, meaning they can’t work as well.
 In severe cases, this can lead to kidney damage.

-According to the National Kidney Foundation, not drinking enough fluid also increases your risk of developing kidney stones and urinary tract infections (UTIs) – both of which can harm your kidneys.
+According to the National Kidney Foundation, not drinking enough fluid also increases the risk of developing kidney stones and urinary tract infections (UTIs) – both of which can harm the kidneys.
 Meanwhile, drinking enough water makes it more difficult for kidney stones to form because water prevents stone-forming crystals from binding together.

 Note: If you have advanced chronic kidney disease, kidney failure, or are on dialysis, you may need to limit your fluid intake.
-This is because your kidneys are producing little to no urine, which causes water to build up in the body, and can lead to symptoms like headaches and swelling in certain areas of the body.
+This is because your kidneys are producing little to no urine, which means water builds up in the body, and can lead to symptoms like headaches and swelling.

 Therefore, it’s important to always follow the guidance of your doctor or healthcare team.
 The National Kidney Foundation has more information on the dos and don’ts of fluid management for kidney disease.